j3din00b/XeroHub/content/gear.md

 ### The Hardware

-I do own many, 3 Desktops and 1 Laptop.
-Main, Home-Lab & HTPC.
-Laptop is unimportant just runs my shop.
+I do own many, 3 Desktops, 2 Laptops and a Mini PC.
+Main, NAS, Home-Lab & HTPC.
+Laptops are unimportant just runs my shop and testing various Distros.

 **The Beast :**